 - Interactive rendering algorithms (hardware or software)

-- Illumination algorithms (shadows, global illumination, …)
+- Visibility and illumination algorithms (shadows, rasterization, global illumination, …)

-- Image sampling strategies and filtering techniques
+- Image sampling, reconstruction, and filtering techniques

 - Parallel computing for graphics and visual computing applications

-- Physics and animation
+- Physics, sound processing, and animation

 - Novel applications of GPU computing

 |Monday, May 18||Reviews available (start of rebuttal period)|

 |Monday, June 1||Notification of paper acceptance|

 |Thursday, June 11||Revised papers due|